Safety Net Health Plans are the Backbone of Medicaid Managed Care.

 Not-for-profit Safety Net Health Plans share a mission to provide high-quality health care to people with low incomes and complex health care needs.

 These plans steadfastly support the Medicaid program during good times and bad.
 In contrast, for-profit plans tend to enter and exit state Medicaid markets based on economic pressures.
-Safety Net Health Plans serve more than 20 million low-income, high-need enrollees in their communities—nearly half of all people in Medicaid managed care.
+ACAP-member Safety Net Health Plans serve more than 30 million people with low incomes in their communities, including about 1 in 3 people in Medicaid managed care.
 Safety Net Health Plans partner with federal and state governments, health care providers, community health centers, and other community organizations to identify and fund innovative solutions.
 Many Safety Net Health Plans have been serving Medicaid enrollees for more than 30 years.

 Medicaid Managed Care Ensures Access Through Strong Provider Networks.